+While this digital version of the popular magazine provides a lot of teen-focused content, its venture into mature subject matter may worry plenty of parents.
 The best thing about Teen Vogue's fashion spreads is that they don't usually feature anything you wouldn't want your teen to wear -- the worst is that they feature some higher-end items that would probably be a splurge for you, let alone your fashion-fickle daughter.
 That said, interspersed with the $200 and $300 items, teens will find things they'll see at some of their more wallet-friendly fashion haunts, like H&M and Urban Outfitters.

 Also, are we more likely to buy the things that we see celebrities wearing?
 Is it necessary to spend a lot of money to have a great wardrobe and a good sense of style?

 Users can like things on this site but can’t really get into a heated discussion about them.
 Why might that be a more positive way to share your opinion?

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.